jbecker7/jbecker7/README.md

 I graduated in December 2023 from Claremont
             McKenna College with a dual degree in International Relations and Chinese, along with a sequence in Computer Science.
-I am currently attending the NYU Bridge Program to sharpen my skills, after which I plan to go on to a CS Master's Program in the fall to solidify my CS education.
+I plan to go on to a CS Master's Program in the fall to solidify my CS education.

 I'm in the process of searching for something to do this summer, whether that be an internship, research, or just working on some really interesting projects.